cncf/toc/reviews/2021-telepresence-annual.md

 * Frank Gu: “Hey everyone!
 T2 is an amazing tool and you guys have done an excellent job reworking it with Golang!
 We have incorporated T2 into our dev workflow.”
 * Nicolas Porta: “We are currently adopting telepresence for developing locally our micro services in k8s, and also starting to configure ArgoCD.
 We using 2.2 with preview urls and everything.
 We have around 40 devs, growing every week.
 Telepresence is really helping our developers to test their code hitting a real backend without having to push the code to the repository and waiting for the CICD pipeline to finish.
 And also helped us go from a git flow process to a trunk based process.”
 * Tomas Soukup: “I am currently testing Telepresence 2.
 We have been testing Telepresence 1 in the past, but there were some obstacles to really put it in use at company.
 I like Telepresence 2 design and overall it was much cleaner and nicer to setup and also fits better in our gitops lifecycle.”
-* Samuel Loury”: “I discovered telepresence last year and was just mind blown.
+* Samuel Loury: “I discovered telepresence last year and was just mind blown.
 I’m convincing my team to use it now :-p Too bad it is no more python based though.
 Kinda love python.
 So just saying keep the great job!”
 * Michael Foley: “First off, I want to say how great this product is.
 Wow!”